Contact Us

 Do I Need a Tummy Tuck?
 5 Signs

-Are you interested in a tummy tuck after having a baby or losing a significant amount of body fat?
+Are you interested in a tummy tuck after having a baby or losing a significant amount of ideal body weight or fat?

-If so, you may be asking: Do I need a tummy tuck?
+If so, you may be asking: Do I need a abdominoplasty?

 While anyone may qualify for a tummy tuck, after both of these life events — pregnancy and significant weight loss — individuals often need a tummy tuck to take care of unwanted excess abdominal skin.

-Some people confuse the need for a tummy tuck with the need for liposuction, however.
-Or, they think they need a tummy tuck when really, no intervention is necessary, and simple lifestyle changes could improve their abdominal contours.
+Some people confuse the need for a abdominoplasty with the need for liposuction, however.
+Or, they think they need a tummy tuck when really, no intervention is necessary, and simple lifestyle changes could improve their abdominal and hip contours.

-Below, we’ll go over what a tummy tuck is, how safe is a tummy tuck and who it is best for.
+Below, we’ll go over what a tummy tuck is, how safe is a tummy tuck and who it is that tummy tucks are best for.
 We’ll offer up the top five signs that this procedure may be for you.
 Finally, we’ll list a few questions to ask yourself before committing to this surgery.

 “Do I Need a Tummy Tuck” Video

-Have you found yourself asking the question: Do I need a tummy tuck?
+Have you found yourself asking the questions about Tummy tuck Surgery.

-Below are five signs that a tummy tuck could be right for you.
+Below are five signs that a full abdominoplasty procedure could be right for you.

-Top 5 Signs You Need a Tummy Tuck
+Top 5 Signs a Tummy Tuck is right

-Loose abdominal skin and stretch marks on the tummy are two telltale signs that a tummy tuck could be right for you.
-Remember that liposuction only addresses stubborn fat, but a tummy tuck can take care of loose skin.
+Loose abdominal skin and stretch marks on excess skin removed the tummy are two telltale signs that a tummy tuck could be right for you.
+Remember that liposuction only addresses stubborn fat, but a abdominoplasty can take care of loose skin.

-The majority of tummy tuck patients have recently lost a lot of body fat or are moms who are done having children.
+The majority of abdominoplasty patients have recently lost a lot of body fat or the women are moms who are done having children.
 Both of these life experiences (weight loss and pregnancy) can stretch the abdominal skin significantly, and in many cases, the skin will not bounce back.
-This is where a tummy tuck can help.
+This is where a tummy tuck procedure can help.

 Good skin elasticity is essential for certain surgical procedures.
-However, it is not essential for a tummy tuck.
+However, it is not essential for a tummy tuck procedure.

 In other words, if you do have good skin elasticity, this may actually be a sign that liposuction could benefit you.